metablaster/WindowsFirewallRuleset/Readme/Firewall Parameters.md

 1. Persistent store

     > Is what you see in Windows Firewall with Advanced security, accessed trough control panel or System settings.
+    > Rules created in this store are attached to the ActiveStore and activated on the computer immediately.

    Example: `-PolicyStore PersistentStore`